Improving the exchange and correlation potential in density functional approximations through constraints: Constrained minimisation of density functional approximations

 and

-The second constraint \eqref{pos} is physically intuitive, hinting at interpreting $\rho_{scr} ( \rr ) $ as the charge density of $N-1$ electrons.
-However, the positivity condition \eqref{pos} is too strong and not satisfied by the exact KS potential.
+The second constraint \eqref{pos} is physically intuitive, hinting at interpreting $\rho_\textrm{scr} ( \rr ) $ as the charge density of $N-1$ electrons.
+However, this condition is too restrictive and not satisfied by the exact KS potential.

-The positivity constraint \eqref{pos} has a double role in the constrained minimisation method.
-Primarily, it allows the mathematical problem of constrained minimisation to remain well posed in the limit of complete orbital and auxiliary basis sets \cite{clda,clda_review}.
-Secondly, with finite orbital and auxiliary basis sets, the positivity constraint \eqref{pos} offers a simple way to reduce drastically the variational flexibility of $\rho_{scr} ( \rr ) $ and of $v ( \rr )$ and thereby helps to overcome mathematical pathologies \cite{{oep_finite_basis_problem}} in the solution of the optimised effective potential (OEP) equation \cite{sharp,talman}.
-These pathologies have hindered the wider application of the OEP method; see our analysis in Ref.~\onlinecite{nonanalyticity_oep} and the discussion in Refs.~\onlinecite{comment,reply}.
+Nonetheless, the positivity constraint \eqref{pos} has a double role in the constrained minimisation method.
+As explained in Refs.~\onlinecite{clda,clda_review,cdfa}, the CDFA minimization procedure must be solved within the optimized effective potential (OEP) framework \cite{sharp,talman}.
+Primarily, the positivity constraint allows the mathematical problem of constrained minimisation to remain well posed in the limit of complete orbital and auxiliary basis sets \cite{clda,clda_review}; without the positivity constraint, there is nothing to prevent the screening density from separating into a component in the energetically important spatial region near the molecule, with charge $Q^a_\textrm{scr}=N$, and a separate component with charge $Q^b_\textrm{scr}=-1$ pushed out to infinity (within the basis set limits).
+Secondly, the solution of the OEP equation in Gaussian basis set codes is a longstanding problem in DFT, which has hindered the widespread adoption of OEP-based methods in practical calculations.
+Various methods have been developed to overcome these numerical difficulties which typically manifest themselves as spurious oscillations in the effective potential \cite{Hirata_oep,Stavoverov_OEP,Gorling_numerically_stable_oep}.
+With finite orbital and auxiliary basis sets, the positivity constraint \eqref{pos} offers a simple way to reduce drastically the variational flexibility of $\rho_\textrm{scr} ( \rr ) $ and of $v ( \rr )$ and thereby helps to overcome mathematical pathologies in the solution of the OEP equation.

-Following Ref.~\onlinecite{nonanalyticity_oep}, the indeterminacy of the OEP with finite basis sets can be overcome efficiently by extending the domain of the response function.
-We review the main idea below.
+In the previous implementation of the CDFA method, the positivity constraint was used in combination with a singular value decomposition (SVD) of the density-density response matrix to ensure the solution of the OEP equation is well-behaved.
+Instead, here we apply the method of Ref.~\onlinecite{nonanalycity_oep} to solve the OEP equation in the CDFA method.
+We review the main ideas below; see Ref.~\onlinecite{nonanalycity_oep} and the subsequent discussion in Refs.~\onlinecite{comment} and \onlinecite{reply} for details.

+The OEP equation (Fredholm integral equation of the first kind) is obtained by taking the functional derivative of an energy term with respect to the density (e.g. $T_s [ \rho]$, $E_{\rm x} [\rho]$, $E_{\rm xc} [ \rho]$) when this energy term is written as an implicit functional of the density.
+Alternatively, it can be obtained by minimising the DFT total energy expression, \eqref{eq:E_tot_KS}, indirectly by searching for the effective potential $v(\rr)$ in \eqref{ks_eq} whose KS orbitals minimise the total energy \cite{grabo1997,engel2003orbital}.
+Either way, we obtain the integral OEP equation,